-I live in an apartment, which at first I was devastated by.
-Within the half-hour of arriving I became acquainted with the toilet by sharing my bile and other “giddiss” goods.
-It was just very surreal arriving I suppose.
-Furthermore, that Darkhan food is really something else.
-I live next to the meat market and my entryway smells like grease, kerosine, and melted plastic until the 2nd landing.
-My flat is in the mix of Soviet-bloc blueprint housing amongst 13 similar structures, but they are in the middle of an overhaul and painting some of the buildings.
+I live in an apartment, which at first I was disappointed by because I dreamt of living in a ger during my service in Mongolia.
+It was just very surreal arriving.
+I live directly above a meat market and my entryway smells like grease, kerosine, and melted plastic up to the 2nd landing.
+My flat is in Soviet-bloc housing amongst 13 similar structures, but they are in the middle of an overhaul and painting some of the buildings.
 Surprisingly, I’ve gotten to appreciate and even love the apartment.
 I decided that exactly two-weeks ago when the hot water turned on and I took a shower.
 Also, it is very clean and I have three cushy couches.
 My free time is spent listening to podcasts and books on tape while illustrating.
 I suggest picking up a copy of, “Lonesome Dove” or get it off audible.com

 (free trial…) it was one of the best American books that I’ve read.
 Sits in with, “Grapes of Wrath” without a doubt.